ulule/amqpx/README.md

 ## Introduction

-Amqpx is an extension around [github.com/streadway/amqp](https://github.com/streadway/amqp) to provides high level functionality such as:
+`amqpx` is an extension around [github.com/streadway/amqp](https://github.com/streadway/amqp) to provides high level functionality such as:

  * Client with connection recovery.
- * Client with connections pool.
+ * Client with connection pool.
  * Dialer with cluster support.

 ## Installation